5 Steps to Making Customer Testimonials More Effective

 woman looking at laptop

-While textual testimonials are good, if you really want to leave a strong impression on potential customers, ask your existing customers to leave a video testimonial
+While textual testimonials are good, if you really want to leave a strong impression on potential customers, ask your existing customers to leave a video testimonial.
+Consider utilizing remote video testimonials to capture authentic and engaging feedback from your customers, no matter where they are.

 If customers are hesitant to stand in front of a camera, don't worry.